cruncheranalyzer/MyanmarData/README.md

 # MyanmarData
-  MyanmarData is a collection of urls from the Web. so enjoy the content.
+  MyanmarData is a collection of Myanmar Data from the Web.

 ## Contents

 - [Myanmar WebSites](https://github.com/cruncheranalyzer/MyanmarData/blob/master/MyanmarWebSites.md)